backstage/backstage/docs/local-dev/cli-build-system.md

 The formatting setup lives completely within each Backstage application and is not part of the CLI.
-In an app created with `@backstage/create-app` the formatting is handled by [prettier](https://prettier.io/), but each application can those their own formatting rules and switch to a different formatter if desired.
+In an app created with `@backstage/create-app` the formatting is handled by [prettier](https://prettier.io/), but each application can choose their own formatting rules and switch to a different formatter if desired.

 ## Linting